WojciechMatuszewski/programming-notes/aws-stuff.md

 ##### Granting master account full access of member accounts

 - by default, **master account does not have full administrative access over the member account**.
-This is in a **contrast to a manually created accounts**.
+This is in a **contrast to a manually created accounts by a master account**.

 * this is done by **creating `OrganizationAccountAccessRole` role on the member account** and attaching a **trust policy** so that **master account can assume the role**.